capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 **SubQuery allows developers to extract, transform and query blockchain data in real time using GraphQL.**

-What SubQuery Dictionary does is provide a glossary of data that pre indexes On-Chain events thereby significantly improving the Indexing performance of your own project.
+What SubQuery Dictionary does is provide a glossary of data that pre indexes On-Chain events thereby significantly improving the Indexing performance of the project.

 It scans the network for each and all events (intrinsic or extrinsic) block by block and records the results.